 What is TMJ or TMD?

 TMD stands for temporomandibular disorders, and TMJ stands for temporomandibular joint dysfunction.
-Both these conditions cause people a lot of discomfort around their jaw function, but fortunately this disorder can be resolved through a treatment plan.
+Both these conditions cause people a lot of discomfort around their jaw function, but fortunately this disorder can be resolved through a bite therapy treatment plan.
 At Parkway Dentistry, one of our most important goals is to provide you with a complete and comprehensive examination that involves a thorough evaluation of how your jaw system works and what’s causing you to experience TMJ problems.

 Causes of Temporomandibular Joint Dysfunction

 The jaw (also known as the masticatory system) consists of three main components: TMJs (jaw joints), muscles (that move your jaw), and your teeth.
-Its important to ensure that each of these components in your mouth work harmoniously with all the others.
+It’s important to ensure that each of these components in your mouth work harmoniously with all the others.
 If there is a breakdown in any part of this system, it can lead to problems for the other parts and your overall health.

 Symptoms that are common for people who have jaw dysfunction include: